parse-community/docs/_includes/graphql/getting-started.md

 After starting the app, you can visit [http://localhost:1337/playground](http://localhost:1337/playground) in your browser to start playing with your GraphQL API.

 ⚠️ Please do not mount the GraphQL Playground in production as anyone could access your API Playground and read or change your application's data.
 [Parse Dashboard](#running-parse-dashboard) has a built-in GraphQL Playground and it is the recommended option for production apps.
-If you want to lock your API on production take a look to [Class Level Persmissions](/js/guide/#class-level-permissions)
+If you want to secure your API in production take a look at [Class Level Permissions](/js/guide/#class-level-permissions).

 ## Running Parse Dashboard